Variational Quantum Algorithms: Challenges and potential solutions

 \section{Challenges and potential solutions}

 Despite the tremendous developments in the field of VQAs, there are still many challenges that need to be addressed to maintain the hope of achieving quantum speedups when scaling up these near-term architectures.
 Understanding the limitations of VQAs is crucial to developing strategies that can be used to construct better algorithms, prove certain guarantees on their performance, and even to build better quantum hardware.
-In this section we review some of the known challenges of VQAs and how they can be potentially addressed.
-The results are presented in three main areas pertaining the trainability of the cost function, the efficiency of estimating the cost, and the effect of noise in VQAs.